Optimal control of a kinetic model describing social interactions on a graph: Mathematical modeling of interactions on a graph

 which in vector notation reads

-with $\brho:=(\rho_i)_{i\in\cI}$.
+with $\brho\coloneqq(\rho_i)_{i\in\cI}$.
 First of all we remark that

-i.e. the $\ell^1$-norm of $\brho$, i.e. the quantity $\|\brho\|_1:=\sum_{i\in\cI}\rho_i$, is conserved in time, which, physically, means conservation of mass across the graph.
+which means that the $\ell^1$-norm of $\brho$, that is the quantity is conserved in time, which, physically, means conservation of mass across the graph during the whole dynamics.
+Specifically, we have that, given $\boldsymbol{\rho^0}=[\rho_1^0,...,\rho^0_n]$ the initial condition,

+We choose, without loss of generality, $\|\brho\|_1 \equiv 1$.
 From~\eqref{eq:rho_vect} we can investigate the stationary mass distribution $\brho^\infty\in\R^n_+$ emerging for large times, namely the vector satisfying the equation

-In~\cite{loytosin2021}, the authors studying the eigenvalues-eigenvector properties of the transition matrix $\P$ and by applying the Perron-Frobenius theory, prove that \begin{prop} Let $\P$ be irreducible.
-There exists a unique physically admissible solution $\brho^\infty\in\R^n_+$ to~\eqref{eq:rho.inf}, which is a stable and attractive asymptotic density distribution for~\eqref{eq:rho_vect}. \end{prop} \begin{remark} The uniqueness is fixed by conservation of mass across the graph.
-Specifically, we have that, given $\boldsymbol{\rho^0}=[\rho_1^0,...,\rho^0_n]$ the initial condition, then we have that
+The study of the eigenvalues-eigenvector properties of the transition matrix $\P$ and application of the Perron-Frobenius theory, allows one to prove that \begin{prop}{~\cite{loytosin2021}} Let $\P$ be irreducible.
+Then there exists a unique physically admissible solution $\brho^\infty\in\R^n_+$ to~\eqref{eq:rho.inf}, which is a stable and attractive asymptotic density distribution for~\eqref{eq:rho_vect}. \end{prop} \begin{remark} The uniqueness is fixed by conservation of mass across the graph. \end{remark}